 Greater Manchester should be combating traffic pollution with low-emission zones and other measures, not promoting roads that will increase the problem.
 The Hazel Grove-M60 bypass will spread pollution along its route as well as on congested feeder roads.
-Some other busy streets may see some reductions in emissions, but will remain significantly polluted.
+Some other busy streets will see some reductions in emissions, but are likely to remain significantly polluted.

 Traffic fumes are by far the biggest killer on our streets.
 According to the latest official estimate, air pollution contributes to 50,000 deaths a year in the UK: vehicle emissions play a part in most of them.
 A war zone might have fewer fatalities.
 In comparison.
 1,775 people died in road accidents in 2013.